Rolling Prairie Branch History

 Join fellow readers for thoughtful discussions about books while building community connections.
 Newcomers are always welcome!

-Our title for discussion is: Broken Country
+Our title for discussion is: Anxious People by Fredrik Backm

 Let your imagination go wild!
 Try creative make-and-try activities that help you discover new skills and explore big ideas.
 Learning has never been more fun!